 UTAUT Model Limitations

 The author has collected the following limitations and shortcomings of the UTAUT model from several top papers.
-Firstly, in this study, the authors analyzed secondary data, not primary, which is this model’s limitation.
+Firstly, the authors analyzed secondary rather than primary data, which is a limitation of this model.
 Primary data are convenient for assessing mediators and moderators.
-The additional shortcoming of the UTAUT model is the variance of findings for utilizing a longitudinal research design, because long-term studies might provide unexpected findings.
+An additional shortcoming of the UTAUT model is the variability in findings across longitudinal research designs, as long-term studies may yield unexpected results.

-UTAUT Model APA Citation 7th Edition
+APA Citation 7th Edition For UTAUT Model

 Venkatesh, V., Morris, M. G., Davis, G. B., & Davis, F. D. (2003).
 User acceptance of information technology: Toward a unified view.
 MIS Quarterly, 425-478.